nathan-bzamm/RocketFinProject/stock-application-typescript/README.md

 ### 1. Clone the Repository

-git clone https://github.com/nathan-bzamm/RocketFinProject/ cd stock-application
+git clone https://github.com/nathan-bzamm/RocketFinProject/ cd stock-application-typescript

 ### 2. Install Dependencies
 Ensure you are in the project root directory, then run: